SherryLabs/sherry-mini-app-examples/swap-with-pangolin/README.md

-# Buy PNG with AVAX - Mini App
+# Buy PNG with AVAX - Trigger

-This project is a **Express.js backend** that powers a Sherry Mini App for swapping AVAX to PNG tokens on the Avalanche network.
+This project is a **Express.js backend** that powers a Sherry Trigger for swapping AVAX to PNG tokens on the Avalanche network.
 It serves as an example of how to integrate with the **Pangolin Exchange** protocol to create an interactive Web3 experience inside the Sherry ecosystem.

 ## What It Does

-* Renders metadata for the Sherry Mini App to display a simple UI
+* Renders metadata for the Sherry Trigger to display a simple UI
 * Provides pre-configured actions to buy PNG with preset AVAX amounts
 * Supports custom AVAX input from the user to define a flexible swap
 * Serializes a transaction to interact with the Pangolin protocol v2 via Pangolin SDK